uoe-compsci-grp30/campusgame/README.md

 And hopefully it will work.
 This means that your Postgres database has all the tools it needs to perform geographical queries.

+## Connecting to the database

+Our Django config uses a database url system in order to connect to the database.
+This is simply so that we can:
+ - Separate the database configuration from the settings file
+ - Hide secrets, such as database credentials behind a .env file
+ - Allow collaborators to connect to their own database without changing the code

+If you don't already have one, create a `.env` file using:

+`vim .env`

+While editing, set the variable:

+`DJANGO_DATABASE_URL=postgres://<USERNAME>:<PASSWORD>@<DATABASE_URL>>/<DATABASE_NAME>>`

+Substituting the following:
+ - USERNAME & PASSWORD: The username, and password for your database
+ - DATABASE_URL: The url to your database, optionally with the port, this is usually `localhost`
+ - DATABASE_NAME: The name of the database, if you followed these instructions, this will be `campusgame`